cryptoleek-eth/cairo1-devnet-setup/README.md

 ```

 ### Set up accounts
+After your new your account, remember you need to faucet some eth into your shiny new account.
+Using postman mint.

 ```bash=
 starknet new_account --account admin --gateway_url http://localhost:5050 --feeder_gateway_url http://localhost:5050
 starknet deploy_account --account admin --gateway_url http://localhost:5050 --feeder_gateway_url http://localhost:5050